neuro-inc/neuro-cli/docs/images_reference.rst

       Push *local* docker image to *remote* side.

-      :param LocalImage local: a spec of local docker image (e.g. created by ``docker build``) for pushing on Neuro registry.
+      :param LocalImage local: a spec of local docker image (e.g. created by ``docker build``) for pushing on Neuro Registry.

-      :param RemoteImage remote: a spec for remote image on Neuro registry.
+      :param RemoteImage remote: a spec for remote image on Neuro Registry.
 Calculated from *local* image automatically
                                  if ``None`` (default).

       :param AbstractDockerImageProgress progress: